 Please allow 10 to 14 business days to receive your covered maintenance medications through CVS Caremark.
 Once your prescription is on file at CVS Caremark, please allow five to eight business days to receive refills of your covered medications.

 You can check the status of your order and order prescription refills by logging into your account at www.caremark.com, or by calling CVS Caremark directly at (866) 346-7200 or TTY 711.

 To find out more about your pharmacy copayments and benefits:

 Check your Evidence of Coverage (EOC) booklet on the Plan Documents page

 Call Member Services at (800) 334-5847

-Log into blueshieldca.com and select My Health Plan section to view your plan summary, benefits, and more.
+Log into blueshieldca.com to view your plan summary, benefits and more

 You can help lower your out-of-pocket prescription drug costs by requesting formulary drugs and generic medications when you see your doctor.
 Drugs listed on the formulary are usually covered at a lower copayment than non-formulary drugs.
 To see our drug formulary, visit the Pharmacy Resources page.